optim-ally/origametry/docs/source/usage/showing.rst

     :width: 360
     :alt: Screenshot of points, lines and creases plotted using the "show" function

-The `show` function always tries to calculate the best bounding box for each set of points, lines and creases.
+The :code:`show` function always tries to calculate the best bounding box for each set of points, lines and creases.
 They will all be visible by default as well as any intersections of lines and/or creases.
 The bounding box is also square by default as a nod to traditional origami paper.
-You may override this by passing your own `bounding_box` tuple of the form `(min_x, min_y, max_x, max_y)`:
+You may override this by passing your own :code:`bounding_box` tuple of the form :code:`(min_x, min_y, max_x, max_y)`:

 .. code-block:: python